Skip to Content

 20th century, collected in the 1950s

-Provenance: Collected in situ in the 1950s by the owner of the Metamora Museum of Oddities, Metamora, Indiana, and on display for approx. 70 years.
+Provenance: Collected in situ in the 1950s by the owner of the Metamora Museum of Oddities, Metamora, Indiana; on display approximately 70 years

 We ship free anywhere in the world, fully insured, packed by hand.